 With the increase of trekkers in the Everest region, most of the trekking trails in the Everest region have enough lodges and teahouses that offer good food and accommodation for the trekkers along the trails.

-The lodges and teahouse are well-maintained and cozy, and comfortable.
+The lodges and teahouses are well-maintained, cozy, and comfortable.
 Walking in the Himalayas is a strenuous and challenging task.
 Thus, it would help if you had a proper place to refresh your exhausted body.

-To help you out with your EBC accommodation search, here is a guide to Everest Base Camp trek accommodation.
+Here is a guide to Everest Base Camp trek accommodation to help you search for EBC accommodation.

 Types of Everest Base Camp Trek Accommodation